 The latter has important considerations for the underlying market structures that determine cooperation or collaboration; i.e., competition and market share.
 An optimistic perspective acknowledges that ‘sound competition policy that creates a level playing field, facilitates the entry of new players into markets and the introduction of new products and processes’ (OECD, 2023, p.5).
 Yet, innovation may deter firms (and R&D entities) from collaborating, seeking to maximise financial return to the detriment of strategic return.
-In open environments, many U+I linkages occur because of this logic in the form of spin-offs (Ayoub et al., 2017; Bock et al., 2018; Bez & Le Roy, 2023).
-Such organisational structures can play around IP frameworks and provide a way to couple financial and strategic goals.
-They encourage innovative research, though they hinder competition as a result of the highly specialised, unrelated R&D they carry out (cfr.Hidalgo, 2023).
+In open environments, many U+I linkages occur because of this logic in the form of spin-offs (Ayoub et al., 2017; Bock et al., 2018; Bez and Le Roy, 2023).
+Such organisational structures can bypass IP frameworks and provide a way to couple financial and strategic goals.
+They encourage innovative research, though they hinder competition as a result of the highly specialised, unrelated R&D they carry out (Hidalgo, 2023).
 Similarly, closely-linked spin-offs may converge into start-ups, which may then turn into solid independent firms.
-This dynamis is fueled by knowledge exchange and proximity (e.g., Audretsch & Feldman, 2004; López-Rubio et al., 2020; Tirmizi et al., 2020).
+This dynamic is fuelled by knowledge exchange and proximity (e.g., Audretsch and Feldman, 2004; López-Rubio et al., 2020; Tirmizi et al., 2020).
 Thus, knowledge channels represent another dimension of the limits of openness and the need for closedness.

 The potential for effective knowledge diffusion in scientific systems is therefore co-determined by the structure of incentives in place that enable collaboration and U+I initiatives (e.g., increase complexity, manage collaboration partners, streamline internal operations etc.).
 Some fields of science have greater hurdles to manage, making the transmission of knowledge a highly mediated dynamic.
 This mediation is characterised by interacting elements in each of the dimensions of innovation systems.
-Put another way, the amount of friction amongst actors, mainly funders and R&D units, determines the flows of knowledge between the R&D entities and thea) established firms seeking novel approaches, and b) dynamic start ups seeking to disrupt processes of production.
+Put another way, the amount of friction amongst actors, mainly funders and R&D units, determines the flows of knowledge between the R&D entities and a) established firms seeking novel approaches, and b) dynamic start-ups seeking to disrupt processes of production.
 However, the latter distinction generalises the role of smaller firms.
-Disruption (a broader consequence of innovation) does not necessarily depends on the size of organisations, but rather on their operational agility.
+Disruption (a broader consequence of innovation) does not necessarily depend on the size of organisations, but rather on their operational agility.
 Inside-out and outside-in then become a matter of financial stakes rather than strategic outlook.
 Competition, as the OECD (2023) points out, is often overlooked and underestimated, as it could deter and hinder collaboration and open innovation frameworks.

 The agility to adapt and adopt novel processes is based on the capabilities developed by firms to absorb knowledge from a system in constant change.
 Whether through direct channels agreed on commercial terms, or through indirect, more porous ways that exploit the open nature of the system, R&D linkages drive the OI system and environment.
 One further question that fits this approach relates to the institutional backdrop.
 This is one of the key underpinnings of OI.
-The European Commission’s science policy framework can serve as example in this regard.
+The European Commission’s science policy framework can serve as an example in this regard.

 What policies are in place to support open innovation?